When preparing a meal for a room full of guests, you may want to choose another vegetable.

 Asparagus is Unfriendly

-There are reasons why asparagus will not be a crowd pleaser.
+There are reasons why asparagus will not be a crowd-pleaser.
 We assume every human body functions pretty much the same.
 They don’t always do so.
-Sometimes things happen we cannot easily explain.
+Sometimes things happen that we can’t easily explain.
 Take biochemical reactions to certain vegetables.

 Some individuals notice a putrid smell during urination after they ingest vegetables within the brassica family.
 A subset of men and women have something called trimethylaminuria.